Published: September, 2018

 Splatto Comics, 120 Pages

 This project was done as a sort of test for Meyer to best figure out how to print and fulfill these projects.
-In the end, unlike many other crowdfunded creators out there, Richard C. Meyer delivered and this is the proof.
+In the end, unlike many other crowdfunded creators out there, Meyer delivered and this is the proof.

 Iron Sights was exactly as Meyer described it on it’s Indiegogo page: